 Dog Poop is Nutritious

 No. This does not mean that we are advocating for you to start chowing down on your dog’s poop.
 It isn’t that nutritious for you.
 It could potentially be nutritious for a dog, though.

-In order to understand why this may apply, you have to think about the reasons why the Beagle was originally bred as an animal.
+In order to understand why this may apply, you have to think about the reasons why the Beagle was originally bred like an animal.

 The Beagle is a hunting dog.
 While you may be keeping it as a pet with no intentions to go hunting with it, everything about that breed has been designed for hunting.
 Not too long ago, they would have been running around in packs.
 This would have happened for days on end without any other food in sight beyond what they scavenge.
 Now, this is where the natural behavior of dogs comes into play.

 As pack animals, dogs have a hierarchy.
 There would be limited food to go around.
 The top dog would get the best food that came through, and the lower you go down the hierarchy, the less quality food a dog would end up getting.
 If there wasn’t enough food to go around, then the bottom dog would be able to get any of that normal food that was scavenged from animals or the edible plants.